These vegan Salt and Vinegar Smashed Potatoes are a crispy, easy side dish. Serve them with dinner or at your next Game Day!

 Over the summer, I listened to an episode of the Bon Appétit Foodcast that had me drooling.

 Carla (one of the show's regulars) started talking about making salt and vinegar smashed potatoes on the grill.
 And I could not stop thinking about it.

-These salt and vinegar smashed potatoes are addictive, delicious, carb-tastic treats.
-They’re a perfect little side dish for everyone who loves salt and vinegar potato chips.
+These salt and vinegar smashed potatoes are delicious, carb-tastic treats that you won't want to stop eating.
+They're a perfect little side dish for everyone who loves salt and vinegar potato chips.
 Make them for dinner or as a game day snack!

 What Kind of Potatoes Should I Use?

 Red potatoes will give you a creamy smashed potato, and Yukon gold will give you fluffy smashed potatoes.
 Use whichever you have on hand, or whichever you prefer.

 Russet potatoes are a little large for smashed potatoes (although you could try cutting them in half before smashing).
 For Russet potatoes, I prefer to make these crispy oven fries and then serve them with vinegar.

 If you've got lots of extra potatoes on hand, try freezing potatoes!

 If you want the classic, tart, salt and vinegar flavor-- use malt vinegar.
 My favorite is London Pub malt vinegar.